-We are expected to preserve confidential information belonging to the Group or our team members, clients, business partners and suppliers.
+We are expected to preserve confidential information belonging to the Group or our team members, clients, business partners, and suppliers.

 - Confidential information.
-Information is deemed "confidential" if it is defined as such by law or by contract.
-The following categories of information are almost always confidential: - Information provided by our clients, suppliers, and business partners that the Group has committed not to disclose. - Information regarding our commercial and economic strategy. - Information about our recruitment and wage policies. - Personal data. - Know-how, trade secrets, patents and software developed within the Group. - Protection.
-We take appropriate and reasonable measures, including relevant security measures, to protect confidential information concerning the Group, its team members, clients, business partners and suppliers: - We must maintain the confidentiality of our clients' or suppliers' business information.
-We must strictly adhere to any commitments the Group has made to a client, a business partner or a supplier with regard to confidentiality.
+Information is deemed confidential if it is defined as such by law or by contract.
+The following categories of information are almost always confidential: - Information provided by our clients, suppliers, and business partners that the Group has committed not to disclose. - Information regarding our commercial and economic strategy. - Information about our recruitment and wage policies. - Personal data. - Know-how, trade secrets, patents, and software developed within the Group. - Protection.
+We take appropriate and reasonable measures, including relevant security measures, to protect confidential information concerning the Group, its team members, clients, business partners, and suppliers: - We must maintain the confidentiality of our clients' and suppliers' business information.
+We must strictly adhere to any commitments the Group has made to a client, business partner, or supplier about confidentiality.
 When working for several clients, we must take the necessary steps to protect against the transfer of their confidential information from one client to another. - When our employment with the Group ends, we are required to return all confidential information in our possession and respect our confidentiality obligations.

-- > I am expected to protect the Group and our team members', clients', business partners' and suppliers' confidential information from unauthorized disclosure or access. - > I must avoid discussing confidential information in public where conversations can be overheard.
+- > I am expected to protect the confidential information of the Group and our team members, clients, business partners, and suppliers from unauthorized disclosure or access. - > I must avoid discussing confidential information in public where conversations can be overheard.

-I often work off site or at home.
+I often work offsite or at home.
 What are my responsibilities in terms of confidential information?
+All confidential information should be treated with the same standards of security whether offsite or in the office.
+Hard

-All confidential information?
-All confidential information should be treated with the same standards of security whether off site or in the office.
+All confidential information should be treated with the same standards of security whether offsite or in the office.
 Hard copies must not be accessible to unauthorized parties and must be disposed of appropriately.
 It is advisable to avoid taking confidential hard copies outside the office environment.

-I am traveling with a colleague to an off-site location.
+I am traveling with a colleague to an offsite location.
 Is it appropriate to talk about work in public?

 You can talk about work but should be careful your conversation is not overheard.
-You should not mention the name of the Group, any client, business partner or individual names where they can be overheard.
-Take extra care when participating in phone calls in public spaces or using your laptop when people can look over your shoulder.
+You should not mention the name of the Group, any client, business partner, or individual names where they can be overheard.
+Take extra care when participating in phone calls in public spaces or using your laptop when people can look over your shoulder